 Koh Lanta is one of the last authentic islands in Southern Thailand, without too many tourists and hotels.
 It’s a natural paradise.
 Of course that’s slowly starting to change with the ever increasing number of tourists in Thailand, but the island is so big that you’ll always find some quiet spot.

 Make sure to check out The Rock Beach Bar (first picture) in the north, the Viewpoint in the south and Lanta Old Town on the east coast.
 Long Beach is the main beach of the island with the majority of hotels, restaurants and bars.
 It’s a lot of fun to rent a motorbike (200-300 Baht per day) and cruise to all these places on the beautiful roads by yourself.

 And then there’s also Koh Rok (second picture), where you can join a full day snorkeling trip on the speed boat including lunch for less than 1,000 Baht.
 Pretty amazing.

 3. Koh Kood

 Koh Kood is my favorite island in Thailand.
-Nowhere else you will feel more relaxed than here, the locals are extremely friendly and there are only few other tourists – this is going to change though, I see more and more travel blogs and YouTube videos promoting this as the last true island paradise of Thailand.
+Nowhere else I feel more relaxed than here, the locals are extremely friendly and there are only few other tourists – this is going to change though, I see more and more travel blogs and YouTube videos promoting this as the last true island paradise of Thailand.
 And that’s true.

-There are many different beaches on Koh Kood, and while they are all very beautiful with just 2-3 hotels/bungalows at each of them, I prefer Hat Klong Jao (picture) that also has a scenic beach bar in front of the Peter Pan Resort.
+There are many different beaches on Koh Kood, and while they are all very beautiful with just 2-3 hotels/bungalows at each of them, I prefer Hat Klong Jao (picture) that has also a scenic beach bar in front of the Peter Pan Resort.
 And there’s also a river right behind the beach, which is just as picturesque.